Remixed Toung Twister

 function mousePressed() {

-mousePressed() is a special p5.js function that runs automatically whenever the user clicks the mouse anywhere on the canvas.
+This special p5.js function automatically runs whenever the user clicks anywhere on the canvas or window.

 remixPoem();